 Students should only wear earbuds and earpods in the classroom when given permission by an adult.
-No earbuds or earpods should be worn in the lunchroom or hallways.
 If students are misusing their earbuds or earpods, they may be taken away until the end of the day.

 Students appearing on school grounds in violation of the dress code shall be asked to put on alternate clothing for the day.
 If the student has clothes for PE, those may be used.
 If the student has no clothes available the student will be directed to the counselor's office or nurse's office where extra clothes are kept for students or a phone call will be made to a parent/guardian to bring alternative clothes to the school for the student.
 The student will not return to class until he/she is wearing appropriate clothing.